 We can’t stress enough how important good photography is your business.
 It is literally what will sell your products and create customers in today’s highly digital world.
 But buying a professional-grade camera can cost thousands of dollars, and not everyone has the budget and/or time required for those types of high level photo shoots.

-Thankfully it’s 2018, and virtually everyone has a smartphone.
+Thankfully, virtually everyone has a smartphone these days.
 Mastering the art of smartphone photography can be all you need to take your business to the next level.
 There’s so many things our phones can do (built-in features, portrait mode, filters, editing apps, etc), but we’re not here to get into all that.
 Basics come first, and that’s exactly what we’re going to cover.
 The bells and whistles are only helpful once you have mastered the basics after all.

 Here are 5 easy ways to use your phone to take super sexy photos for your business:

 Lighting is everything.
 Seriously, that’s the secret.
 Natural contours, highlights, and shadows can be mimicked in post-editing, but natural light is *always* your best bet.